Elemiel-K/Opencore-T470s/README.md

 3. To enable Apple services for you computer, you must fill in the
    - Serial Number/ MLB/ SmUUID which are currently blank on the EFI
    - Please refer to config.plist guide on OC configuration on how to properly generate this information for your hackintosh.
+4. The EFI uses the debug version of OC 0.5.9, however the debug options have been turned off.
+Please refer to OC Debugging page on instruction about turning this back on.

 **BIOS Settings**